piotr-yuxuan/chinese-huawen/README.md

 Licence
 =======

-All this work and parts of it are under CC BY-NC 4.0.
-Files from others are under their copyright.
+All this work and parts of it are under CC BY-NC-SA 4.0.
+Files from other projets are not under that copyright but theirs.